Like: As a conjunction

 Many people became aware of the two options in 1954, when a famous ad campaign for Winston cigarettes introduced the slogan "Winston tastes good—like a cigarette should."
 The slogan was criticized for its usage by prescriptivists, the "as" construction being considered more proper.
 Winston countered with another ad, featuring a woman with greying hair in a bun who insists that ought to be "Winston tastes good as a cigarette should" and is shouted down by happy cigarette smokers asking "What do you want—good grammar or good taste?"

 The appropriateness of its usage as a conjunction is still disputed, however.
-In some circles, it is considered a faux pas to use like instead of as or as if, whereas in other circles as sounds stilted.
+In some circles, it is considered an error to use like instead of as or as if in formal prose.

 As a noun

 Like can be used as a noun meaning "preference" or "kind".
 Examples: